cailyoung/interview-demo-selenium/README.md

 * .NET Core SDK for your platform
-* A working Xero credential with 2FA code already set up ** Clear out your demo company before running the test
+* A working Xero credential with 2FA code already set up
+  * Clear out your demo company before running the test, please.
 * Chrome browser (latest version) installed in the default location

 ## Running the tests